ufobat/p5-AnyEvent-HTTPD-Router/README.md

 - `new()`

-    Creates a new `AnyEvent::HTTP::Router` server.
-The constructor handles following parameters.
+    Creates a new `AnyEvent::HTTPD::Router` server.
+The constructor handles the following parameters.
 All further parameters are passed to `AnyEvent::HTTPD`.

     - `dispatcher`

-        You can pass your own implementation of your router dispatcher into this Module.
+        You can pass your own implementation of your router dispatcher into this module.
 This expects the dispatcher to be an instance not a class name.

     - `dispatcher_class`

-        You can pass your own implementation of your router dispatcher into this Module.
+        You can pass your own implementation of your router dispatcher into this module.
 This expects the dispatcher to be a class name.

     - `routes`

         You can add the routes at the constructor.
+This is an ArrayRef.

+    - `known_methods`

+        Whenever you register a new route this modules checks if the method is either customer method prefixed with ':' or a $known\_method.
+        You would need to change this, if you would like to implement WebDAV, for example.
 This is an ArrayRef.

 - `reg_routes( [$method, $path, $callback]* )`